Sonia Greene: Relationship with H. P. Lovecraft

 After their marriage in St. Paul's Chapel in Manhattan on March 3, 1924 (Greene was then aged 40 and Lovecraft 33), Greene and Lovecraft relocated to Brooklyn and moved into her apartment.
 Soon the couple were facing financial difficulties.
 Greene lost her hat shop and suffered poor health conditions.
-Lovecraft couldn't find work to support them both, so his wife moved to Cleveland for employment.
+Lovecraft could not find work to support them both, so his wife moved to Cleveland for employment.
 Lovecraft lived by himself in the Red Hook neighborhood of Brooklyn and came to dislike New York life intensely.
-Meanwhile Greene lived on the road, traveling for her job.
+Meanwhile, Greene lived on the road, traveling for her job.
 She sent Lovecraft a weekly allowance that helped him pay for a tiny apartment in the then-working class Brooklyn Heights.
 Greene slept there one or two days out of the month.
 During this time, Lovecraft claimed in letters that he was so poor that he lived for three days on one loaf of bread, one can of cold beans, and a hunk of cheese.
 A few years later, Lovecraft (who had returned to live in Providence, Rhode Island) and his wife, still living separately, agreed to an amicable divorce, which was never fully completed.

-In the 1930s Greene wrote a play called Alcestis, the Prologue for which was written in Lovecraft's hand.
+In the 1930s, Greene wrote a play called Alcestis, the Prologue for which was written in Lovecraft's hand.
 It was unpublished until the mid-1980s, when it was issued in a facsimile holograph edition of 200 copies by R. Alain Everts' The Strange Company as by H. P. Lovecraft and Sonia Greene.
 Lovecraft scholar S. T. Joshi, however, considers that the play is likely entirely Greene's work.
 The manuscript of Alcestis is among Greene's papers at the John Hay Library.

 Later years

-After her marriage to Lovecraft ended, in 1933 Greene moved to California.
-In 1936 she married Dr. Nathaniel Abraham Davis from Los Angeles.
+After her marriage to Lovecraft ended, in 1933, Greene moved to California.
+In 1936, she married Dr. Nathaniel Abraham Davis from Los Angeles.
 She was unaware of Lovecraft's passing until 1945, eight years after his death.
-Her marriage to Lovecraft hadn't been dissolved—he assured her the divorce had been filed, but failed to sign the final decree, so Greene's union with Davis was technically bigamous.
+Her marriage to Lovecraft was not dissolved—he assured her the divorce had been filed, but failed to sign the final decree, so Greene's union with Davis was technically bigamous.
 Greene was informed of this late in life and it disturbed her considerably.
 Her third husband died in 1946.

 Greene later resided at Diana Lynn Lodge, a home for the elderly which is still in operation in Sunland-Tujunga, Los Angeles, and died there on December 26, 1972, at age 89.